shahul-vm/js-nitpick/array/README.md

 ## push
 * adds one or more elements to the end of an array and returns the new length of the array

+## reverse
+* Reverses the order of the elements of an array

+## shift
+* method removes the first element from an array and returns that removed element

+## unshift
+* adds one or more elements to the beginning of an array and returns the new length of the array

+## sort
+* method sorts the elements of an array in place and returns the array
+* default sort order is UTF-16 code units values
+* Syntax `arr.sort([compareFunction])`

+## splice
+* changes the contents of an array by removing or replacing existing elements and/or adding new elements.
+* `array.splice(start[, deleteCount[, item1[, item2[, ...]]]])`
+* return an array containing the deleted elements

+# Accessor methods

+methods do not modify the array and return some representation of the array

+# concat
+* Returns a new array that is this array joined with other arrays and/or value